CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 (10) Artifact: InterestingPicture (probably auto-filled with the Name).

-(11) JDK: version 21.
+(11) JDK: version 21 (or higher).
 The drop-down menu may show other versions if you have them installed.
-Do not use version 8.
+Do not use version 8, but you can use versions 17 or higher.

 (12) Click Next